-Students who would like Sarah Lawrence to accommodate a disability are encouraged to contact the associate dean of studies and disability services at 914.395.2235 or disabilityservices@sarahlawrence.edu.
+Students who would like Sarah Lawrence to accommodate a disability are encouraged to contact the director of access and disability services at 914.395.2235 or disabilityservices@sarahlawrence.edu.
 To make the accommodations in a timely manner, it is important, when possible, to self-disclose and document the disability prior to the semester of enrollment.